aamirpanah/ML-Prediction-LoL/readme.md

 I did a simple UI using streamlit under the src/app.py you can run it by installing streamlit package and with the command `streamlit run "your_path_to_app.py"`.
 I get the last match from [u.gg](https://u.gg/) API.

+PS: I changed some of the requirements in the requirements.txt so that everything would work but you still may get errors while installing.
+Use a clean installation of python 3.8 to ensure everything works smoothly.
+I tested python 3.10 and 3.12 and there are errors with the scikit-learn when using the saved model.